Applicant Privacy Notice

 The organisation collects a range of information about you.
 This includes:

-The organisation will also collect personal data about you from third parties, such as references supplied by former employers, information from employment background check providers and information from DBS checks.
-Wolverhampton Homes will only seek this information from third parties only once a job offer to you has been made or prior to interview with your permission.
+We will also collect personal data about you from third parties, such as references supplied by former employers, information from employment background check providers and information from DBS checks.
+We will only seek this information from third parties only once a job offer to you has been made or prior to interview with your permission.

 Data will be stored in a range of different places, including on your recruitment record, in HR management systems and on other IT systems (including email).